TGX-Android/Telegram-X/README.md

 ### Third-party dependencies

 List of third-party components used in **Telegram X** can be found [here](/docs/THIRDPARTY.md).
 Additionally you can check the specific commit of the third-party component used, for example, [here](/app/jni/thirdparty) and [here](/thirdparty).

+## Contributions

+**Telegram X** welcomes contributions.
+Check out [pull request template](/docs/PULL_REQUEST_TEMPLATE.md) and [guide for contributors](/docs/GUIDE.md) to learn more about Telegram X internals before creating the first pull request.

+If you are a regular user and experience a problem with Telegram X, the best place to look for solution is [Telegram X chat](https://t.me/tgandroidtests) — a community with over 4 thousand members.
+Please do not use this repository to ask questions: if you have general issue with Telegram, refer to [FAQ](http://telegram.org/faq) or contact [Telegram Support](https://telegram.org/faq#telegram-support).